CenturyLinkCloud/mdw/docs/guides/MicroservicesCookbook.md

    ![xml formatter](images/myOrderValidatorActivity2.png)

-- Note: If you select the Design property tab for your activity youâ€™ll see that it is blank.
+- Note: If you select the Design property tab for your activity you will see that it is blank.
 A non-trivial activity would allow certain aspects (such as endpoint URLs) to be configurable, so that it could readily be reused.
 For example, take a look at the Design tab for the Start activity.
 You control what appears on the Design tab through the pagelet XML for the activity implementor.
 In the creation wizard we left the pagelet XML blank, so the Design tab for our activity is empty.
 But to continue with the example of the start activity, find the Process Start icon in the Toolbox and view its Design tab (for the implementor, not the activity on the canvas).
 This gives you an idea of how the pagelet XML relates to the fields on the Design tab for the activity user.
 Since we are on the subject you may be interested to know how you can customize the icon for your activity implementor.
 On the Definition tab you can choose one of the built-in shapes, or more flexibly choose any GIF, JPG or PNG asset that you can easily add to your workflow package.

 ##### Add Multiple Activity Outcomes:
 - Drag a Process Finish activity from the Toolbox, and add another outbound transition from Validate Order.
 Assign Result Code values of true and false to the respective transitions as illustrated below.
 Save your process definition.
 The value passed in setReturnCode() in your activity execute() method dictates which of these two paths will be.